chhuang-one/sqxclib/doc/database-interface.md

 		// do migrations by 'schemaNext'
 		for (unsigned int index = 0;  index < schemaNext->type->n_entry;  index++) {
 			SqTable *table = (SqTable*)schemaNext->type->entry[index];
-			if (table->bit_field & SQB_CHANGED) {
-				// ALTER TABLE
 			// Run migrations by records in 'table'.
 			// Table related records is in 'table' and column related records is in 'table->type->entry'.

+			// Determine the operation to be performed (ALTER, DROP, RENAME, ADD).
+			// The processing flow here is the same as for 'column'. if (table->bit_field & SQB_CHANGED) {
+				// ALTER TABLE
+				// table->name is the name of the table to be altered sqdb_xsql_alter_table(sqdb, buffer, table);
 			}
 			else if (table->name == NULL) {
 				// DROP TABLE
-				// Run migrations by records in 'table'.
-				// Table related records is in 'table' and column related records is in 'table->type->entry'.
-			}
+				// table->old_name is the name of the table to be deleted }
 			else if (table->old_name && (table->bit_field & SQB_RENAMED) == 0) {
 				// RENAME TABLE
-				// Run migrations by records in 'table'.
-				// Table related records is in 'table' and column related records is in 'table->type->entry'.
+				// table->old_name is the name of the table to be renamed
+				// table->name     is the new name of the table
 			}
 			else {
 				// CREATE TABLE
-				// Run migrations by records in 'table'.
-				// Table related records is in 'table' and column related records is in 'table->type->entry'.
+				// table->name     is the name of the table to be created sqdb_xsql_create_table(sqdb, buffer, table);
 			}
 		}
 	}